TERREMEMBER/znbase/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/stress-test.md

 This leads to two conclusions:

-- It simply isn't feasible to use the native recursive CTE features of YugabyteDB, those of PostgreSQL, or indeed those of _any_ SQL database, to discover _all_ the paths in any typically highly connected graph that's likely to be interesting in practice—especially, for example, the IMDb data.
+- It simply isn't feasible to use the native recursive CTE features of ZNbaseDB, those of PostgreSQL, or indeed those of _any_ SQL database, to discover _all_ the paths in any typically highly connected graph that's likely to be interesting in practice—especially, for example, the IMDb data.

 - It _is_ straightforward to use ordinary SQL and stored procedure features to discover the _shortest_ paths in even very large and highly connected graphs.
 As noted, you cannot use the recursive CTE for this purpose because it doesn't let you implement early pruning.
 Rather, you must use a table-based approach that implements the recursive CTE's algorithm explicitly by hand.